-- 1. Read the overview and project description, and select some projects that you wish to carry out with your pupils. - 2.
-Spend some time reading about the project, understanding the flow and exploring the teacher help that is provided. - 3.
-Spend some time exploring the bricks in the set and decide on a few key expectations to determine how you will use the WeDo 2.0 materials in class. - 4.
-Set aside an hour and try the Getting Started Project as if you were a pupil. - 5.
-Before going to class, review your plan for the project that you have selected.
+- 1. Read the overview and project description, and select some projects you wish to do. - 2.
+Spend some time reading about the project, understanding the flow, and exploring the teacher help that is provided. - 3.
+Spend some time exploring the bricks in the set, and decide on a few key expectations to determine how you will use the WeDo 2.0 materials in class. - 4.
+Set aside an hour and try the Getting Started Project as if you were a student. - 5.
+Before going to class, review your plan for the project you have selected.